-The Water Services ManagersqGroup services territorial authorities.
+The Water Services Managers' Group services territorial authorities.
 The latter must belong to Water New Zealand and also pay subscriptions to the WSMG.
 A separate bank account is maintained.
 Water New Zealand charges a fixed amount annually for running the Group, which is self funding.
 Members are additionally levied from time to time on a population pro rata basis for funds which are held for projects which have collective benefit.

-3. Senior Executive Forum (SEF) Model
+3. Water Utilities Association (SEF) Model

-Members of the SEF pay levies annually into a common pool to participate in the Forum.
+Members of the WUA pay levies annually into a common pool to participate in the Forum.
 Expenses incurred in running the Forum are derived from the common pool.
+The level of the levies varies depending on the size of the participating Council.

 Irrespective of the financial arrangements put round such relationships, membership organisations remain reliant on volunteers.
-Paid staff relieve volunteers on management committees from administrative duties but do not generally have sufficient knowledge to deal with professional or technical matters.
+Paid staff relieves volunteers on management committees from administrative duties but do not generally have sufficient knowledge to deal with professional or technical matters.